The Visionary Roots of The Kamlak Center

 Thus The Kamlak Center was created by Kimberly Saavedra, Director.

-Merchants of Light: The Consciousness That Is Changing the World was published in September 2019.
+Merchants of Light: The Consciousness That Is Changing the World, winner of the Nautilus Silver Book Award and The Scientific & Medical Network 2019 Book Prize, was published in September 2019.
 The Miracle of Death: There Is Nothing But Life was published in 2003.